oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

-If an issuing party distributes multiple versions of a single CSAF document to different sharing groups, the rules for CSAF modifier (cf. section [9.1.8](#conformance-clause-8-csaf-modifier)) regarding the generation of the value of `/document/tracking/id` SHALL be applied.
+If an issuing party distributes multiple versions of a single CSAF document to different sharing groups, the rules for CSAF modifier (cf. section [9.1.8](#conformance-clause-8-csaf-modifier)) regarding the generation of the value of `$.document.tracking.id` SHALL be applied.
-This implies that usually the sharing group ID is used as a prefix to the original `/document/tracking/id`.
+This implies that usually the sharing group ID is used as a prefix to the original `$.document.tracking.id`.

 Sharing Group Name (`name`) of value type `string` with one or more characters contains a human-readable name for the sharing group.